affinitydb/doc/strengths.md

 in an object between systems is sufficient for this kind of interoperability.

 ##Self-descriptiveness
-Objects in ChaosDB are naturally serializable as dictionaries that fully describe their full contents.
+Objects in Affinity are naturally serializable as dictionaries that fully describe their full contents.
 Therefore, it's trivial to export or transport objects.

 ##Data before structure (a two-step modeling process)
-ChaosDB makes it possible for data to exist before structures (or schema) are defined, refined or modified.
+Affinity makes it possible for data to exist before structures (or schema) are defined, refined or modified.
 This capability rests in part on the definition (by applications) of a globally meaningful, consistent and stable vocabulary of [property names](./terminology.md#property).
-The selection (or creation) of such a vocabulary represents the first step of data modeling with ChaosDB, and suffices to enable the creation of data.
+The selection (or creation) of such a vocabulary represents the first step of data modeling with Affinity, and suffices to enable the creation of data.
 The second step is categorization, and it happens independently and dynamically.
-ChaosDB recognizes that pre-defined structures and schema are essential for most computer programs.
+Affinity recognizes that pre-defined structures and schema are essential for most computer programs.
 This separation between pure (intrinsic) data structure and application-enabling schema is designed to facilitate the coexistence of applications, and their sharing of data.
-ChaosDB also allows to transform data at query time.
+Affinity also allows to transform data at query time.

 ##Property names as URIs: avoiding confusion
-By requiring a global vocabulary of [property names](./terminology.md#property), and emphasizing the importance of selecting universal, high-quality definitions from the start (that will last throughout the life-cycle and at every level of the modeling process), ChaosDB reduces the chances of confusion related to imprecise terminology.
+By requiring a global vocabulary of [property names](./terminology.md#property), and emphasizing the importance of selecting universal, high-quality definitions from the start (that will last throughout the life-cycle and at every level of the modeling process), Affinity reduces the chances of confusion related to imprecise terminology.

 ##Agile categorization
 The relational approach implies a water-fall modeling process: an a-priori, all-or-nothing exercise of categorization